Discover Atsion in Wharton State Forest

 Camping at Atsion Lake and Goshen Pond

 Atsion Campground is one of few with full amenities.
 There are 50 tent and trailer sites with fire rings and picnic tables that are adjacent to Atsion Lake.
 Campers can rent canoes and kayak from Pinelands Adventures, which is just a half mile down the road.
 Potable water, flush toilets and showers are within walking distance.
 Call ahead for campfire regulations.
 Trailer sanitary station open April 1 through October 31.
-Campsites open April 1 through October 31.
-Fees: NJ residents $20 per night; Non-Residents: $25 per night*.
+Campsites open year-round.
 Visit the State of New Jersey’s website for more information.

 Goshen Pond Campground